Choosing a yoga studio name is critical to your yoga brand.

 The way to do this is to do a corporate search for your state or province.
 If you aren’t incorporating at the onset for whatever reason, the search will be useful because you may incorporate it down the road.
 It would be a shame to lose your yoga studio name once you’ve built name recognition.

 You have a given name (i.e. Lisa Smith) and you can follow in the footsteps of lawyers and other professionals by titling your yoga studio with your name.
 If you’re well known (and liked) in your town, this is a good option.

 - It’s unique and won’t be copied (at least in your town).

 - You can easily teach a variety of styles (not branded by style or niche audience).

 - If you become well known in the yoga community (as a teacher trainer, DVDs, books), then your popularity will transcend to your yoga studio (celebrity effect).

-- It’s easy to be consistent with logo (you name) with your Web site, blog, books, DVDs, etc.
+- It’s easy to be consistent with the logo (your name) with your website, blog, books, DVDs, etc.

 Disadvantages to using your given name:

 - It may be more difficult to sell (it’s your name after all) – studio continuity issue.